Georg Gänswein: Election of Pope Francis

+Asked by German television network ZDF on March 13, 2014, whether the election of Pope Francis at the conclave the previous year had surprised him, Archbishop Gänswein said, "Well, yes, as I had favoured other candidates.
+I was wrong, but then so were other people."
+He went on to say that at the moment the Pope is the darling of the media "but that won't always be the case".
+He added that the Pope is not "everybody's darling".

 Relationship between Benedict and Francis

-In January 2015 Gänswein denied a rumour that Pope Emeritus Benedict XVI had met the previous autumn with conservative cardinals concerned that the Synod of Bishops on the Family might allow civilly remarried Catholics access to the Eucharist.
+In January 2015, Gänswein denied a rumour that Pope Emeritus Benedict XVI had met the previous autumn with conservative cardinals concerned that the Synod of Bishops on the Family might allow civilly remarried Catholics access to the Eucharist.
 He called it "pure invention".
 He said Francis' renewed emphasis on pastoral care meant no change in doctrine and said: "The pope is the first guarantor and keeper of the doctrine of the Church and, at the same time, the first shepherd, the first pastor."

 In July 2017, some commentators interpreted a statement by Benedict as criticism of Francis.
 Gänswein called them "stupid people" and said they engaged in "fantasy".
 He said that "The emeritus pope was deliberately exploited" and that "They want to exploit him.
 But all this will be useless."